dfeich/emacs-course/README.md

     -   [ ] Magit - is there a better Git interface than this project from Jonas Bernoulli?
     -   [ ] Tramp (a killer feature for users working on remote hosts.
 Loved by system administrators and developers)
+    -   [ ] Emacs keyboard macros
+    -   [ ] do inline calculations with Calc
+    -   Org mode
         -   [ ] Org capture - create tasks and back-links from everywhere
-    -   [ ] Emacs Macros
+        -   [ ] basic org mode tables
-    -   [ ] do inline calculations with Calc
+        -   [ ] simple first steps with Org Babel
-    -   [ ] dired revisited
+    -   [ ] dired revisited (filename in-buffer editing, etc)
     -   [ ] shell command execution from Emacs
+    -   [ ] gpg for encrypting files
+3. Emacs for programming
     -   [ ] a look at some of the programming modes
     -   [ ] lsp-mode (a modern IDE interface in Emacs)
     -   [ ] linting (Syntax checking with flycheck)
-    -   [ ] gpg for encrypting files
-3. Authoring Latex, HTML, and other documents with Org mode
+4. Authoring Latex, HTML, and other documents with Org mode
     -   [ ] write scientific documents containing math, preview the math
     -   [ ] include graphics and screenshots
-    -   [ ] simple first steps with Org Babel to execute code and create graphics
+    -   [ ] Org Babel for executing code and creating graphics from data
-4. Org Babel for real
+5. Org Babel for real
-5. Fast Presentations with Latex beamer through Org
+6. Fast Presentations with Latex beamer through Org
-6. Integrating with your browser
+7. Integrating with your browser
     -   [ ] Use Emacs to edit forms in browsers like Firefox or Chrome (through the daemon)
     -   [ ] org-protocol: transfer information from the browser to Emacs, e.g. mark some text in the browser and get it into Emacs, or convert a web page to org mode and find it ready in your buffer!
-7. Emacs and email
+8. Emacs and email
     -   [ ] mu4e and mbsync to manage email
     -   [ ] integrate email with org mode task management, making efficient use of org capture and email links in workflows.
-8. Emacs for science
+9. Emacs for science
     -   [ ] helm-bibtex
     -   [ ] org-ref
     -   [ ] org-babel